hydrostack/hydro/docs/content/features/actions.md

 <input type="text" hydro-on:keyup.shift.enter="@(() => Model.Save())">
 ```

-## Arguments
+## Parameters

-If your action contains arguments, you can pass them in a regular way.
+If your action contains parameters, you can pass them in a regular way.

 Example: